tofuwarrior/sites-csacupuncture-netlifyboilerplatetest/pages/about-me-training-and-experience.md

 ### Specialist Paediatric Training
   1. The treatment of children and young people is a particular passion of mine.
 It is distinct from the treatment of adults and requires substantial additional training.
 I have completed my additional training in the treatment of babies and children with Julian Scott who is one of the worlds foremost experts in Paediatric Acupuncture.
-2.I completed additional training in the treatment of Teenagers and young people with Rebecca Avern who is an international author on the subject and the Paediatric course director at the College of Integrated Chinese Medicine.
+  2. I completed additional training in the treatment of Teenagers and young people with Rebecca Avern who is an international author on the subject and the Paediatric course director at the College of Integrated Chinese Medicine.

 ### Additional Fertility Training
 As well as extensive personal study and my clinical experience I have completed specialist fertility training with Jane Lyttleton who is one of the worlds foremost authorities on Acupuncture for fertility.